pingcap/docs/dev/reference/tools/data-migration/configure/dm-worker-configuration-file-full.md

 # Represents a MySQL/MariaDB instance or a replication group.
 source-id = "mysql-replica-01"

-# Server id of slave for binlog replication.
+# Server ID of slave for binlog replication.
-# Each instance (master and slave) in the replication group should have a different server id.
+# Each instance (master and slave) in the replication group should have a different server ID.
 server-id = 101

 # flavor: mysql/mariadb